National Highway 69 (India)

-National Highway 69 (NH 69), (previously National Highway 206 (From Honnavara to Banavara section) and National Highway 234 (From Huliyar to Mulbagal section)), is a 732 km long major National Highway in India, that runs through the states of Karnataka and Andhra Pradesh.
-The western terminal is at the junction of NH 66 near Honnavar, connects NH 48 near Sira, connects NH 44 near Chikkaballapur, connects NH 75 near Mulbagal and terminates at the east end Renigunta.
+National Highway 69 (NH 69) previously National Highway 206 (From Honnavara to Banavara section) and National Highway 234 (From Huliyar to Mulbagal section)) is a 732 km long major National Highway in India that runs through the states of Karnataka and Andhra Pradesh.
+The western terminal is located at the junction of NH 66 near Honnavar, and it connects with NH 48 near Sira, NH 44 near Chikkaballapur, and NH 75 near Mulbagal.
+The eastern terminal is situated at Chittoor, in a junction with NH 40.
 Its old name was NH 234.